seel3/Hybrid-MAB/README.md

 ## TODO
-* Comment ARM.py
+* Comment arm.py
 * create a stable environment that enables GPU usage
     * add benign content from data to data folder of container
     * create a requirements.txt that is not causing problems
     * ensure that torch/lighbgm can use GPU
     * rewrite Dockerfiule to use ubuntu/debian base image instad ob MAB-malware image
 * should a final scan using the av for a sample be done before it is minimized and should minimzation also be done only with the av?
+    * It could be sufficient to make the minimizer scans av only and not hybrid.
 * Thompson Sampling does not work and throws errors
 * AV querying could be done using AMSI instead of just dropping the files on disk.
-This could be achieved by a client/server architecture where the rewriter can query amsi directly and get immediate feedback about a sample
+This could be achieved by a client/server architecture where the rewriter can query amsi directly and get immediate feedback about a sample.
 * Check if parameters can be optimized (max concurrent samples etc.) to optimize performance or evasion rate
 * evaluate ember vs. AV vs. hybrid mode